chauff/cse1500-web-transcripts/Lecture-5.md

 ## CSS media queries

-So far, we have covered the basics of CSS but ignored - largely - the fact that in today's multi-device world, we are designing web applications for vastly different screen sizes.
-Different devices should be served different styles, e.g.
+So far, we have covered the basics of CSS but largely ignored the fact that in today's **multi-device** world, we are designing web applications for vastly different screen sizes.
+Different devices should be served different styles:

-- when **printing** a web application's screen, the information printed should be the essentials (no ads, no sidebars, etc.);
+- when **printing** a web application's screen :fax:, the information printed should be the essentials (no ads, no sidebars, etc.);
-- when **viewing** a web application on a small screen, non-essential information (e.g. a footer) should be removed;
+- when **viewing** a web application on a small screen :iphone:, non-essential information (e.g. a footer) should be removed;
-- when **viewing** a web application on a large screen all available information should be presented;
+- when **viewing** a web application on a large screen :computer: all available information should be presented;
-- when using **text-to-speech** devices, non-essential information should be removed.
+- when using **text-to-speech** devices :sound:, non-essential information should be removed.

 **CSS media queries** enable the use of **device-dependent** (i.e. media-type dependent) stylesheets.
 While the HTML document is written once, the CSS is written once per device type.
 There are four device types currently in use: